-- 25.1 The BPET Board and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements. - All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 25.3 All volunteers must be appropriately checked and supervised when in school, along with a risk assessment in place for every volunteer.
-We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised when pupils are on site. - 25.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers and students on childcare courses undertaking work placements will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 25.5 BPET maintains the single central record of recruitment checks undertaken in each of our schools.
+- 24.1 The BPET Board and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2024 and the local safeguarding partner arrangements. - 24.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 24.3 We ensure that our volunteers are appropriately checked and supervised when in school, along with a risk assessment in place for every volunteer.
+We check the identity of all contractors working on site and request DBS checks where required by Keeping Children Safe in Education 2024.
+Contractors who have not undergone checks will not be allowed to work unsupervised when pupils are on site. - 24.4 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers and students on childcare courses undertaking work placements will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 24.5 BPET maintains the single central record of recruitment checks undertaken in each of our schools.
 Our safer recruitment policy and procedures can be accessed here.